Empathy in children is a hot research topic, and a subject of great practical importance for families and communities.

-Empathy seems to be a crucial component of social intelligence.
-And many people have argued that empathy is the basis for morality.
+Empathy seems to be a crucial component of social intelligence, and many scholars argue that empathy is the basis for morality.

 What is empathy?
 Different researchers adopt different definitions.

-As noted above, a mature sense of empathy requires some pretty complex skills, like the ability to grasp another person’s perspective.
+As noted above, some notions of empathy require pretty complex skills, like perspective-taking.
 Children may not develop such skills until they are four or five.
-But there is evidence that even newborn babies are sensitive to social cues.
+But that doesn't make them sociopaths!

-And by 12 months, some babies attempt to soothe people who seem distressed or upset.
+By 12 months, some babies attempt to soothe people who seem distressed or upset.
 Moreover toddlers show a remarkable degree of sophistication when they try to help us (Martin and Olson 2013).

-Read more about these topics in my articles
+Read more about these topics in these Parenting Science articles:

 Can we teach empathy?

-Check out these research-based tips for fostering empathy in children.
-In addition, see these related articles about
+Check out my research-based tips for fostering empathy in children.
+In addition, see these Parenting Science articles about

 What about the media?